Argent – with its partner Related in some cases, is currently working on several sites across the Capital.

-In March 2015 it was selected to partner with London Borough of Barnet to develop Brent Cross South, an 192-acre site in North London.
+In March 2015 it was selected to partner with London Borough of Barnet to develop Brent Cross Town, a 180-acre site in North London.

 Some 2,000 new homes are being built at King’s Cross – everything from top-end apartments to affordable and supported housing, from student flats to family homes.
 This is a vibrant and diverse new neighbourhood set within 26 acres of public space, parks and squares.

 We’ve worked with a roster of leading architects, landscape architects and interior designers – so each building has its own unique identity and character.
 What they have in common though, is intelligent design and the highest quality materials and finishes.
 Each is carefully planned to make the most of its setting and aspect and many of the homes have stunning views over central London or the canal.

 Equal care and consideration has gone into the design of the outside spaces, gardens and terraces.